Armed Forces Day - Taking on Three Peaks in veteran’s memory

 ‘Marc is a much loved friend, colleague and fellow Army Reservist who has selflessly used his devastating loss as a catalyst for positive action.
 To complete this challenge we will have to work continuously for 24 hours climbing mountains in darkness and driving across three borders with minimal opportunity for rest.
 We are really hopeful that our colleagues from across EEAST will dig deep and donate to an excellent cause and share their support for the entire team.’

-If you would like to sponsor Aaron, Marc and the rest of the team you can find the link here.
+If you would like to sponsor Aaron, Marc and the rest of the team you visit their fundraiser page.

 16 paramedics and EMTs from Mid-Essex, some of whom are British Army reservists and veterans, will tackle the Three Peaks challenge in July to raise money for Combat Stress.